 The band had an inner drive to keep playing music.
-Being in a band gave meaning to a shitty day.
+Being in a band gave meaning.
 To meet with friends with the same gripes and play some songs was the greatest release of frustration.
 And they kept on hustling to keep things moving forward.
 Richard was working in an advertisement company bringing bagels, coffee and doughnuts, same as Celso was doing somewhere else.
 Sully was working in a customer service department for a post house on a weekend shift.
 Since they couldn’t afford a rehearsal space they did the next best thing: they stole it.
 Zabrecky worked as a mailroom clerk for a company (no name mentioned).
 He found out the company had an offsite warehouse.
 All they needed was to crack an alarm code and duplicate an office key.
 They started to rehearse there about 4 times a week.
 They went out after office hour, and practiced all night.
 The electric bill was reported to be astronomical.
 By day they hide the equipment with boxes.
 They even shot a music video there, the first version of Watch The Girl Destroy Me.
 Beside rehearsing they used fax machines, sent out flyers and stole paper.
-Ironically the company folded about the week they signed a record deal with Interscope Records.
 The bond between band members grew strong aiming for the same goal.
 And Possum Dixon had that anti-establishment attitude and the need to rebel against the mainstream.
 In the early years when the happening thing in L.A. was heavy and loud, the band sometimes got billed with some of the heavier punk bands like Vandals and Mentors.
 The kids gave them a hard time because they wanted to hear punk music.
 So Possum Dixon gave the punk kids everything they didn’t want to hear.
 As Robert described in an interview with Flipside (1992): “I thrive on that shit.
 The heavy looks and stuff.”

 After years of gigging coffeehouses and dives in hometown Los Angeles, rehearsing three times a week, designing its own t-shirts and bumper stickers, creating dirt cheap videos and by 1992 Possum Dixon had logged a number of mini-tours, launched their own label Surf Detective Records and produced self-released 7 inch singles and cassettes and a 3×7 inch box released by Pronto Records.
 When they started up the music scene was closed to a band that played neither garage, grunge, posing pop or metal.
 But the boys knew that growing up in L.A. today’s lunch is tomorrow’s garbage.
 For the last 3,5 years the band been playing a show every week.
 That’s one of the main reasons a strong following was built and eventually the band found themselves part of a flowering art-infused, indie and coffeehouse scene in Los Angeles.
-In the early years and up to the releases of Star Maps staying true to yourself was one Possum Dixons strength.
+In the early years staying true to yourself was one Possum Dixons strengths.

 The band never shopped their tapes for a record deal.
 They established their own record label, Surf Detective (1992), and by the release of Nerves / Who You Are 7“ they already got a manager, Jay Scavo (J. Scavo Artist Management).
 And how they got the attention from Interscope Records was not based on tapes they sent, but by playing at the South By Southwest music conference in Austin, Texas.
 They played in a warehouse that easily could fit 1000 people, only 30 people or less attended the show.
 At least 10 of the audience where friends of the band.
 During the show a cab with an A&R rep from Interscope Records pulls up, with two babes on each side of him, at the same time the band was playing the last chord of Days Of Wine And Roses.
 He had stopped the cab because the chords and chorus was pulling him in.
 When he introduced himself to Rob and that he was from Interscope Records, Rob blew him off.
 The man was Chuck Reed, formerly a roadie for Rank And File and D.I.
 At the same time someone else at Interscope had a tape of Possum Dixon, so I guess the herd theory kicked in and they gave Possum Dixon a call.
 One of the reasons they got signed was that the record label said “We want you the way you are”.
 They had confidence in the band because they had confidence in themselves.

 The band was known for its hectic live shows.
 The Times (1994) wrote in a review that they all came from the bowling-pin school of rock stagecraft, repeatedly flopping to the floor, wrestling with each other or rolling about while attempting to extract something more or less (usually less) coherent from their instruments.
 Rob swinging his bass around like a psychotic dance partner, Sully playing his keyboard with his face or while kneeling on top of the piano and Celso jumping into everyone and everything like a juiced pinball.
 Celso said in an interview with The Times (1993) the band approached its live shows as a “big celebration, chaos, just having to release a lot of tension”.
-Chavez could barrel into Zabrecky from behind and knocking him into the drum kit.
 In the early days the band could end the set where Zabrecky shoved the microphone into his mouth, put a pair of pantyhose over his head and then do a Madonna medley consisting of Lucky Star and Like A Virgin while he was writhing on the ground as Chavez banged his guitar.
 Zabrecky: “We`re not shoe-gazers.
 We`re up there celebrating.
 The idea is to get people on their feet dancing.”
 The band was distinguished as The Band Who Wiggles While They Play.

 For the debut album they hooked up with the record producer Earl Mankey because they wanted someone familier with L.A. music.
 Interscope had never heard about him and wanted someone more current.
 Earl Mankey used to be a guitar player in Sparks, and has produced L.A. bands like The Runaways, Concrete Blonds, 20/20, Permanent Green Light and of cores Sparks.
 As an engineer he has worked with Elton John, The Beach Boys, The Cramps, The Addicts to mention a few.
 The plan was to record “a timeless album”.
 Try to recall the energy and focus of those old records by the Police, the B-52s and others without seeming trapped in the past.
 Possum Dixon had Earl come in every day, and the band was pleased that none of the arrangement where changed to the songs.
 He only simplified them.
 And he let the boys have control over the creativity.
 They even co-produced the album with Mankey.
 He basically let the band go as loose as they wanted.
 Mankeys attitude was that he wasn’t there to change, he was there to capture.
 When they had an idea, he usually responded: “Its your song, you guys knows what’s going on”.
 The band finished the record in 6 weeks and way under budget.
 There are no tricks on the album, they did all that live.
 Zabrecky said in an interview with Puncture (1994) that the whole album literally occurs within a few block between USC and the Dodger Stadium.
 It’s an 11 song ode to L.A.
 They had created an album that fully captures what it’s like to be young, creative, broke, involved in a series of neurotic relationships, stuck in horrible day jobs while living in one of the most “glamorous” cities in the world.
 The L.A. iconography keeps coming up throughout the record.
 For Zabrecky it was a surprise that people actually listen to the words on the album.
 And people at the same age (Zabrecky 25 years old) used to approach him after shows to say they empathize with the record because they had jobs they hated.
 With the debut album out the band embraced their new lifestyle with a mixture of unadulterated awe and caution.
 In an interview with BAM; Magazine (1993) Sully described his hopes and fears about the record: